YuvrajS01/college-event-portal/README.md

 # College Event Registration Portal

+## The Project is live at: http://yuv-proj.rf.gd/ !!
+Please check it out.

 ## Project Overview
 This project is a web-based portal for college event registration, allowing students to register for events and organizers to manage them.
 The portal includes features for user authentication, event management, and a responsive design.